Vandivier/afterecon/content/2016-10-11-the-economic-of-original-intent.md

 ---
-title: The Economic of Original Intent
+title: "The Economic of Original Intent"
 date: 2016-10-11 17:00:36
 author: John Vandivier
 ---